Law clerk: The Netherlands

 Law clerks of the Supreme Court of the Netherlands are independent researchers.
 Applicants are recruited from the top law firms and universities.
 For most, it is a highly prestigious second job.
 Law clerks typically work at the Supreme Court for six years.

 In lower courts, the duties of a law clerk are generally carried out by the "griffier".
-It is customary for the griffier to attend the deliberations of the judges, as well as to draft the verdict.
-They therefore do have some influence on final decisions.
-In addition, the griffier is also responsible for many of the duties of a court clerk, such as keeping records and making the minutes of court sessions.
+It is customary for the griffier to attend the deliberations of the judges ("raadkamer"), to prepare the case before the hearing, as well as to draft the final verdict.
+They therefore have considerable influence on judgments and judicial decisions.
+In addition, the griffier is responsible for many of the duties of a court clerk, such as keeping records and making the minutes of court sessions.
 Although the role of griffier is often held by a permanent member of legal staff of the court, it is not uncommon for the role to be held by an advanced year law student, in which case they may be referred to as a "buitengriffier" (external clerk).